troykershaw/RpgFsharpWorkshop/slides/index.md

 ## King Alonzo speaks

 <aside class="notes">
-The king stands up to speak
+The King of Functionland rises to address the would-be hackers.
 "Welcome to the annual Functionland hackathon.
 This is where the best and brightest are given the opportunity to prove themselves worthy to train with the Knight Academy.

-There are some rules, however.
-In fact, just one.
+"There is just one rule."
 </aside>

 ***